PAM Cooking Spray Explosions Lead to Severe Burn Injuries and Cooking Spray Defect Lawsuits

 After consumer health and safety concerns have been brought to light, and fire-related accidents reported in kitchens, lawsuits have been filed across the country, targeting Sysco and ConAgra, the maker of Wellsley Farms and PAM cooking spray.

 Consumer safety attorneys, involved in litigation on the behalf of injured victims, allege PAM constitutes a danger in the home and in commercial kitchens.
 In March 2016, ConAgra Foods Inc. was made aware of a pending lawsuit filed against the food company by a chef who suffered serious burn injuries after a cooking spray can exploded in the kitchen.
 The victim suffered severe burn injuries over a large portion of her body, and the burns have left her with disfigurement and scarring.

 ConAgra Foods has long marketed PAM as “natural” and as safe for its intended use, which has been proven false in recent years.
 If you have been injured in the kitchen by a cooking spray product, contact an experienced attorney to investigate the cause, and to recover compensation.

 Joe Lyon is a highly-rated Ohio personal injury lawyer representing plaintiffs nationwide in a wide variety of consumer product liability claims following Sysco, Wellsley Farms, and PAM cooking spray explosions.

 Diacetyl has also been found in many cooking spray products.
 Studies have shown that exposure to diacetyl, a flavoring added to cooking sprays, can increase the risk of lung disease.
 Long-term or repeated exposure to diacetyl can cause serious respiratory disease.
-Sysco and Wellsley Farms are also been targeted in cooking spray explosion cases.
+Sysco and Wellsley Farms are also been targeted in PAM can defect and cooking spray explosion cases.

 - Ethyl alcohol